 Make sure to let your loaf cool and set before cutting into it and eating.
 Enjoy!

-If you do make this, be sure to show us by tagging us on instagram @cradlekitchen or give us a rating and review right here in the comments!
-We love to see what you’ve made!
+Tag us on instagram @cradlekitchen and give us a rating and review right here in the comments!
 And don’t forget to pin and save it for next time 😉

 If you love this recipe, be sure to check out these drool worthy recipes too: